 Amami Oshima Island is one of Japan's Satsunan Islands.
-Being the largest within Amami archipelago, the island covers a total area of approx 712 km2 (275 ml2) and has population around 73,000.
+Being the largest within the Amami archipelago, the island covers a total area of approx 712 km2 (275 mi2) and has a population of around 73,000.

-- Amami Oshima is Japan's 7th largest island (located in a Japanese archipelago, and excluding the disputed Kuril Islands).
-It is approx 380 km (210 nml) south of the southern tip of Kyushu Island and approx 250 km (130 nml) north of Okinawa.
+Amami Oshima is Japan's 7th largest island (located in a Japanese archipelago, and excluding the disputed Kuril Islands).
+It is approx 380 km (210 mi) south of the southern tip of Kyushu Island and approx 250 km (130 mi) north of Okinawa.

-- The island's highest elevation poiny (Mount Yuwanda) is 605 m (1985 ft) above sea level.
+The island's highest elevation point (Mount Yuwanda) is 605 m (1985 ft) above sea level.
 The coast is surrounded by a coral reef.
-The Pacific Ocean is on the east and East China Sea - on the west.
+The Pacific Ocean is on the east and the East China Sea - on the west.

-- The climate is humid subtropical, with mild winters and very warm summers.
-Rainy season is May through September.
+The climate is humid subtropical, with mild winters and very warm summers.
+The rainy season is May through September.
 The island is subject to repeated typhoons.

-Since March 2018, Amami-Oshima is connected to Yakushima islands via weekly cruiseferry service.
+Since March 2018, Amami-Oshima is connected to the Yakushima islands via a weekly cruise ferry service.
 The charter flight service between the islands was started in February 2018.
 Amami-Oshima tourism was also boosted by the introduction of new routes connecting sightseeing sites in Kagoshima Prefecture.
 Until 2018, there were no ferries or flights directly linking the islands.

 Amami Oshima Island cruise terminal